x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/client-access-rules/client-access-rules.md

 #### Administration

 You can only use the Exchange Managment Shell (remote PowerShell) to manage Client Access Rules, so you need to be careful about rules that block your access to remote PowerShell.
-If you create a rule that blocks your access to remote PowerShell, or if you create a rule that blocks all protocols for everyone, you'll lose the ability to fix the rules yourself.

 As a best practice, create a Client Access Rule with the highest priority to preserve your access to remote PowerShell.
 For example: